Meet San Francisco's new lightning rod DA: Raised by Bill Ayers, worked for Hugo Chavez

 Newly elected San Francisco District Attorney Chesa Boudin grabbed headlines earlier this week after saying he would not prosecute “quality-of-life” crimes including public urination -- but that’s only part of what’s on the agenda for the 39-year-old former public defender with a past that's radical even by California standards.

-Boudin was raised by Bill Ayers and Bernardine Dohrn, notorious former leaders of the Weather Underground domestic terror group and formerly worked for the late socialist president of Venezuela, Hugo Chavez.
+Boudin was raised by Bill Ayers and Bernardine Dohrn, notorious former leaders of the Weather Underground domestic terror group, and formerly worked for the late socialist president of Venezuela, Hugo Chavez.

-His campaign was fiercely opposed by the local police union, which reportedly spent more than $650,000 to counter his campaign.
+His campaign was fiercely opposed by the local police union, which reportedly spent more than $650,000 to counter his candidacy.
 Law enforcement officials have warned about the message being sent by his platform as the new top prosecutor rails against the criminal justice system he's been elected to lead.

 “The criminal justice system isn’t just massive and brutal, it’s also racist,” Boudin says on his campaign website.
 “It’s a shocking set of statistics, building on centuries of systemic racism beginning with slavery and moving through Jim Crow, housing policy, and the Drug War.”